raspberrypilearning/3D-scene/en/step_6.md

 **Tip:** You can double click or tap on a variable on the Stage to switch between normal, large and slider.

-Right-click or tap and hold on the `speed` variable on the Stage again and choose 'change slider range'.
+Right-click or tap and hold on the `speed`{:class="block3variables"} variable on the Stage again and choose 'change slider range'.

 ![Speed slider](images/slider-range.png)
 Set the range to a minimum of 1 and a maximum of 10: